A Hundred Thousand Years

-Topical as reminder of the UK’s own “Fukushima”, this completely man-made ( or more accurately politician ambition-caused ) nuclear accident, the severity of which was covered-up at the time with, predictably, the workers who saved the day taking the rap.
+Topical as reminder of the UK’s very own Chernobyl, this completely man-made ( or more accurately politician ambition-caused ) nuclear accident, the severity of which was covered-up at the time with, predictably, the workers who saved the day taking the rap.

 Image; Reactor pile no 1 chimney still containing ten tons of melted uranium fuel from the Windscale ( now Sellafield) fire in 1957 that will remain highly radioactive beyond 1000 human generations.

-The blaze was caused by heat building up in the reactor after a series of safety blunders.
-As the fire raged, workers at the plant used hoses to try to cool the reactor, which was only achieved after common sense was employed by the deputy works manager – the heroic Tom Tuohy – and the huge air fans that normally cooled the reactor, but which in this case were actually fanning the flames and spreading the reactor fire, were turned off.
+The blaze was caused by heat building up in the reactor after a series of safety ” blunders”.
+As the fire raged, workers at the plant used water to try to cool the reactor, which was only achieved after common sense was employed by the deputy works manager – the heroic Tom Tuohy – and the huge air fans that normally cooled the reactor, but which in this case were actually fanning the flames and spreading the reactor fire, were turned off.

-However, contaminated air escaped through the 400ft-high chimney and rose over the Lake District in a long grey plume.
+However, tons of highly contaminated air escaped through the 400ft-high chimney ( see image ) and rose over the Lake District in a long grey plume.
 Eventually, radioactive particles fell on to the local countryside or were caught in a changing wind, which blew them further inland towards Wales and over the sea to Ireland.

-For price please contact the gallery or email
+For prices please contact the gallery or email

 Hmmmm may not be so bracing for much longer!
 I now feel even more miserable at your ‘Jobs comforting’ comment——-Fracking, no thanks!

 The only good thing about an earthquake may be the thought of it swallowing up American trucks with cranes on!! 🙂

 this is a familiar sight to me,I just hope no locals ever have to suffer any consequences as a result of the fire and any possible radiation escape there may have been at the time.